norm/gifs.cackhanded.net/README.markdown

   `fonts/` directory; the default is `morlrounded-regular.otf`
 * `from` the [duration][dur] when the caption should start appearing in the GIF
 * `to` the [duration][dur] when the caption should stop appearing
+* `size` the largest size in pixels of the text, however it will always be sized down until the text fits across the GIF (`caption` reports the size actually used); defaults to 128

 ## Making GIFs